Foundations

 └───────────────────────────────────────────┘

 Each layer depends only on the one beneath it.
-Read bottom-up for the dependency story, top-down for the motivation.
+We can read bottom-up for the dependency story, top-down for the motivation, or jump straight to a single expression and unpack it both ways at once.

 - Higher-Kinded Types – The encoding.
 Java cannot express "a container of any shape" directly, so Higher-Kinded-J simulates higher-kinded types through witness types and a

 Kind<F, A>interface.
-Covers how the encoding works, why it is what it is, and how to extend it for your own types. - Type Classes – The capabilities.
-Once you can talk about "some container F", you can ask whether F supports
+Covers how the encoding works, why it is what it is, and how to extend it for our own types. - Type Classes – The capabilities.
+Once we can talk about "some container F", we can ask whether F supports

 map(Functor), independent combination (Applicative), sequencing (Monad), and so on.
 Covers the full hierarchy, the laws that keep each instance honest, and the For-comprehension syntax built on top. - Core Types – The instances.
 The library ships seventeen concrete types, each occupying a different niche: absence (

 Maybe,Optional), failure (Either,Try,Validated), deferred effects (IO,Lazy,CompletableFuture), collections (List,Stream), contextual computation (Reader,State,Writer), and control (Trampoline,Free,Coyoneda).
-This is where you choose the right container for the problem.
+This is where we choose the right container for the problem.

 Chapter Contents